Liaoliaoliaole/LOG-web/Morfeas_WEB/Morfeas_web_Docs/README.md

 # Documentation of Morfeas WEB UI
-This directory contains the source for the Documentation of the Morfeas WEB UI Project.
+This directory contains the source for the Documentation of the Morfeas WEB UI.
 The source is written in LaTex.

 ### Requirements
 For compilation of this project the following dependencies required.